Saski Baskonia: 1970–1980: the leap to the Spanish top league

-In 1969–70 season, the team was promoted in the 3rd division with a very young team.
-The team achieved the promotion to the 2nd division after beating Grupo Covadonga in the promotion playoffs.
-In the next season, the team made a great regular season which qualified for the promotion playoffs to the 1st division, but was defeated by Breogán in the promotion playoffs.
-A year later, the team achieved promotion to the 1st division after finishing as the champion of the Group A.
+Club Deportivo Vasconia was an immediate success in the Spanish 3rd division and was elevated to the 2nd division after beating Grupo Covadonga in the promotion playoffs.
+In its first season in the 2nd division (1970–71), the team qualified for the promotion playoffs to the 1st division, but was defeated by Breogán.
+A year later, the team achieved promotion to the 1st division after finishing as the champion of Group A.

-The team achieved its first win in its first game in its first season in the 1st division by 89–67 against Breogán.
-This season, the Basque team became strong at home by winning direct rivals avoiding the relegation six rounds before to finish the league by winning in Bilbao and debuted in the Copa del Rey reaching the semi-finals where were eliminated by Estudiantes.
-In the 1973–74 season, the club reached 1,400 supporters and this support allowed to sign its first foreign player, the Canadian Phil Tollestrup.
-This second season, the team concluded the league in eighth position and it gain the right to play in Korać Cup, but it had to resign due to lack of budget.
+The team opened the 1972–73 season in the 1st division by defeating Breogán 89–67.
+The Basque team went on to reach the semifinals of the Copa del Rey where they were eliminated by Estudiantes.
+In the 1973–74 season, the club reached 1,400 supporters and signed its first foreign player, the Canadian Phil Tollestrup.
+The team finished in eighth place and gained the right to play in the Korać Cup but declined to participate on financial grounds.

 In 1974, Jose Luis Sánchez Erauskin, former player and founder of the club, took over the club's presidency.
-The team incorporated young players such as Manu Moreno, Kepa Segurola, Luis María Junguitu, Carlos Salinas and José Antonio Querejeta.
-The signing star was the American Ray Price who became in the top scorer of the competition.
-In the 1975–76 season, the humble team starred in two surprising wins, managed to impose 70–69 to FC Barcelona in home game and Joventut in a road game 76–78.
-In Badalona, the Joventut fans ended up cheering the great match.
-In the 1976–77 season, the president José Luis Sánchez Erauskin along with his board, made the decision to change the V by B, in the name of the club, becoming Club Deportivo Basconia and adopting the colors of the Ikurriña as the headlines.
-The equipment became green with red and white letters, instead of the usual blue and maroon.
-Pepe Laso combined his position as head coach with the Spanish coach and Iñaki Garaialde and Txema Capetillo joined the team.
+The team incorporated young players such as Manu Moreno, Kepa Segurola, Luis María Junguitu, Carlos Salinas, and José Antonio Querejeta, and signed American Ray Price, who became the division's top scorer.
+Memorable wins in the 1975–76 season included a 70–69 upset of FC Barcelona and a 78–76 road win over Joventut.
+In 1976–77, Sánchez Erauskin and his board made the decision to change the V by B in the name of the club, which became Club Deportivo Basconia.
+The team adopted the Basque national colors of the Ikurriña, green with red and white trim instead of the club's traditional blue and maroon.
+Pepe Laso combined his position as head coach with the Spanish national coach and Iñaki Garaialde and Txema Capetillo joined the team.